Chipmunk-Rex/Chipmunk-Rex/README.md

 ## :smile: Fun Facts

 - I'm an avid gamer and enjoy playing a variety of genres, from RPGs to strategy games.
-My favorite game is [Your Favorite Game].
+Minecraft favorite game is Minecra.
 - I love learning about new technologies and exploring their potential applications, especially in the field of game development.
 - I'm a Chipmunk, not a Squirrel! 🐿️